deedy5/requests_tor/README.md

-    is set, the requests will be sent sequentially through each port tor_cport = specify Tor control port (default is 9151), tor_cport = specify Tor control port password (default is None), autochange_id = specify urls via a one Tor socks port (default is 5) to change TOR identity, threads = specify threads to download urls list (default = min(32, os.cpu_count() + 4)), debug = 1, if you want to print additional information (default is 0).
+    is set, the requests will be sent sequentially through each port tor_cport = specify Tor control port (default is 9151), tor_cport = specify Tor control port password (default is None), autochange_id = number of requests via a one Tor socks port (default=5) to TOR new identity, threads = specify threads to download urls list (default = min(32, os.cpu_count() + 4)), debug = 1, if you want to print additional information (default is 0).
 '''